-The paintings I make, explore or refer to the visual doorways of the beyond, the transitional state between death and life.
+The paintings Jim makes, explore or refer to the visual doorways of the beyond, the transitional state between death and life.
 In Tibetan Buddhism these doorways are known as 'Bardos'.
 With Zen there is simplicity, a paring away of the unnecessary.
-I combine these two methods, Tibetan practice with Zen aesthetics.
+He combines these two methods, Tibetan practice with Zen aesthetics.

-Mindfully attaching the linen canvas to the wooden stretcher, grinding and mixing the raw pigment into paint is an integral process of my painting.
-I become familiar with the object, I begin to know it.
+Mindfully attaching the linen canvas to the wooden stretcher, grinding and mixing the raw pigment into paint is an integral process of Jim's painting.
+He becomes familiar with the object; he begins to know it.

-Sometimes I have a clear idea of what I’m about to paint, other times the image appears as I progress, but always kept within a strict order of circle or square or both.
+Sometimes he has a clear idea of what he's about to paint, other times the image appears as he progresses, but always kept within a strict order of circle or square or both.

 Please spend a moment to gaze into the ‘Blue’ doorways beyond.

 if you are interested in any of Jim MacAirt's